SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ```

 !!! note
-    The SDK needs a python version equal or newer to python3.10
+    The SDK needs a Python version equal or newer to 3.10.

 Once the SDK is installed we can use it to create an empty module: